Badgers beat Gophers 28-14 to take back Paul Bunyan's Axe behind Allen's ground attack

 Tanner Mordecai threw for scores to Will Pauling and Riley Nowakowski and had a career-high 69 yards rushing on nine scrambles to help Wisconsin (7-5, 5-4 Big Ten) finish on an upswing in a trying first season with Fickell.
 The offensive line delivered impeccable protection for Mordecai and plenty of lanes for Allen, whose junior year was interrupted by a lower leg injury.

-“The o-line left everything out there,” said Allen, who could’ve played his final game for his home-state team with the NFL draft beckoning.
+“The O-line left everything out there,” said Allen, who might have played his final game for his home-state team with the NFL draft beckoning.
 “It made my job really easy.
 It’s always really fun when they’re fired up and moving people off the ball.”

 Hunter Wohler had 12 tackles for the blitz-heavy Badgers, who raced to the west end zone to get their hands on the hardware for the oldest rivalry in major college football.
 The Gophers haven’t had the axe in their trophy case for three straight years since they won four in a row from 1984-87.